CaptBarbarosa/Programming-Language-Notes-and-Reminders/README.md

 This repo will be a reminder for myself on python.
 In case I forgot some stuff.
+These things are from my first year python studies and they teach some very general, basic stuff like dictionaries etc